 - To help find a comfortable sleep position, try placing a pillow between your knees if you sleep on your side, or under your knees if you sleep on your back.
 You may want to try specially designed "propping pillows."

-- If arthritis makes it difficult to get into or out of bed or to get into a comfortable position for sleeping, try satin sheets or pajamas.
+- If arthritis makes it difficult to get into or out of bed or to get into a comfortable sleeping position, try satin sheets or pajamas.
 They're slippery and reduce friction that leads to tugging.
-They also make it easier to make subtle adjustments in your position, so you can drift more easily into sleep.
+They also make it easier to make subtle adjustments in your sleeping position.

 - A warm, 20-minute bath before bed is not only relaxing, it may also soothe aching joints and make sleep arrive more quickly.
 Read a good book, light candles, or play your favorite low-key music.
 Make bedtime a ritual you look forward to.